 There used to be numerous live feeds here, but they were using a lot of resources and slowing the website down.
 We have replaced these with direct links to specialist websites below.

-Most prolific of these is Portal NetMadeira, which as at May 2022, had twenty-three fixed cameras and two live web-cams.
+Most prolific of these is Portal NetMadeira, which, as of May 2022, had twenty-three fixed cameras and two live web-cams.
 One on the Pontinha and a new one at Palheiro Golf which gives views of the bay of Funchal:

 The second site, Madeira Web, has twenty live HD web-cams at locations on the island.
 Seven from Funchal, two in Machico, two in Porto Moniz and others in; Câmara de Lobos, Machico, Caniçal, Ponta Delgada, Porto da Cruz, Santana, Madalena do Mar, Paul do Mar and Calheta.
 These can be found here: